 How do you get rid of a rat burrow?

-My preference is to place a hose inside the entrance and turn the water on!
+I prefer to place a hose inside the entrance and turn the water on!
 Eventually, you will notice rats exiting the burrow through one of the exits they have built.
-In my experience, the rats do not come back to that burrow, but it is a good idea to fill the holes or dig up the burrow.
+In my experience, the rats do not return to that burrow, but it is a good idea to fill the holes or dig up the burrow.
 They are not usually very deep (1-2 feet).

 What does a rat burrow look like?

 The entrance is the only part of the rat burrow that you will see unless you dig further down.
 The entrance will be a hole that is 2-4 inches wide.
-There will also be at least 1 exit hole too, which is created just in case they need to make a hasty escape.
-Underneath the entrance will be a series of tightly packed tunnels, and at least 1 area for a nest to be built.
+There will also be at least 1 exit hole created just in case they need to make a hasty escape.
+Underneath the entrance will be a series of tightly packed tunnels and at least 1 area to build a nest.

 Can rats burrow through concrete?

-Although rats can chew through concrete (there are exceptions to this), they are extremely unlikely to build an entrance to a tunnel by going through concrete.
-A burrow entrance may be close to concrete, for additional security.
+Although rats can chew through concrete (there are exceptions to this), they are unlikely to build an entrance to a tunnel by going through concrete.
+Instead, a burrow entrance may be close to concrete for additional security.
 The tunnels and nest chamber could also be under the concrete.
-Again, for some additional security.
+Again, for some extra protection.

-In this post, we have identified 5 common places for a burrow and 5 ways you can destroy it!
+We have identified 5 common places for a burrow in this post and 5 ways you can destroy it!
 Do rats burrow?
-We’ve answered that too…
+We’ve answered that too.

 For those reasons, you need to address any rat related issue that you have in and around your home.

 Now that you have addressed the problem with the rat burrow, you need to prepare for another invasion.
 If rats have set up a home near your home, it is a warning.
 You need to seal up rat entry points immediately.
-This is the most effective way of ensuring they do not get into your home.
+This is the most effective way to ensure they do not enter your home.